Pornography Act (Austria): Clarification of the definition of pornography

-Reasonable jurisprudence should only consider depictions to be “obscene” if they are likely to disrupt human coexistence for specific reasons.
-However, it remained unclear what exactly fell under the pornography act, which could have a “shocking and repulsive” effect on the “average person” (unintentionally) confronted with it or could endanger minors.
-The Austrian Supreme Court recognized that depictions of obscene sexual acts of that are reduced to themselves, detached from other contexts of life, and are distorted in a intrusive, cheaply promotional, and dubious way, are considered pornographic.
-Erotic depictions that did not exhibit these characteristics were excluded from the application of the pornography act and could be distributed without restriction.
-Depictions that are reduced to themselves, detached from other contexts of life, and sensationalistically distorted fall under the term “pornography.”

-However, they are only considered “obscene” within the meaning of Section 1 if they grossly disrupt coexistence, for example, through unwanted confrontation or knowledge by minors.
-It was explained that the assessment of the obscenity of a work depends not only on its content, but also on the group of people it addresses.
-Furthermore, the characteristic of obscenity does not apply if there is no risk of young people becoming aware of the work or if the work is not likely to cause justified offense through unwanted confrontation.
-Printed works containing sexual depictions do not constitute an offense under Section 1 if they are reserved for a specific group of interested adults, such as customers of sex shops.
-The Pornography Act is limited to cases in which pornographic materials are freely accessible to everyone.
-Case law has permitted the sale of pornographic materials in tobacco shops, newsstands, and romance bookstores, but not in mail order, because the age of the purchasers cannot be verified there.
+A reasonable interpretation of the law should only regard depictions as ‘obscene’ if, due to specific circumstances, they are likely to undermine social harmony.
+It remained unclear, however, exactly what fell under the Pornography Act that might have a shocking and repulsive effect on ordinary people who came into contact with it unintentionally, or that might endanger minors.
+The Supreme Court of Austria recognised that depictions of sexual acts which are reduced to themselves, detached from other life contexts and sensationalistically distorted are to be regarded as pornographic.
+Erotic depictions which did not exhibit these characteristics did not fall within the scope of the Pornography Act and could therefore be distributed without restriction.
+Depictions that are reduced to themselves, detached from other life contexts and sensationalistically distorted fall under the term ‘pornography’.
+However, they are only considered ‘obscene’ within the meaning of Section 1 of the Pornography Act if they grossly disrupt social coexistence, for example through the unintentional viewing or awareness of minors.
+It was explained that the assessment of whether a work is indecent depends not only on its content, but also on the target audience.
+Furthermore, the criterion of obscenity is not met if there is no unintentional exposure to minors or if the work is not capable of causing legitimate offence through unintentional exposure.
+Printed works containing sexual depictions do not constitute an offence under Section 1 provided they are accessible exclusively to a specific group of interested adults, such as customers of sex shops.
+The Pornography Act is limited to cases in which pornographic material is freely accessible to everyone.
+Case law has permitted the sale of pornographic products via tobacco shops, newsagents and bookshops, but not via mail order, because the age of the purchasers cannot be verified in such cases.